 These results reflect that the combination of EMS concentration and exposure time exerts a strong negative impact on seedling establishment, but pre-soaking ameliorates this effect.
 Similar downward trends in seedling survival with increasing mutagen dose and exposure time have been reported in other induced mutation studies (Shamshad et al., 2023).
 The effect of pre-soaking suggests that hydration prior to EMS exposure may improve seed resilience to DNA damage or promote repair pathways before lethal damage accumulates.

-Fig.3 Impact of without water pre-soaking(P), EMS concentration(T), and exposure duration(D) on survival percentage
+Fig.3 Impact of without water pre-soaking(P), EMS concentration(T), and exposure duration(D) on survival percentage (Change the title-“Without water pre-soaking”it is confusing, Improve the title to convey the correct meaning)

 Fig.4 Impact of 10h water pre-soaking(P), EMS concentration(T), and exposure duration(D) on survival percentage